sciluna/llm-text-to-knowledge-graph/README.md

 ## Notes

-- The default style file is located at `<repo_root>/data/cx_style.json`.
-You can override this with the `--style_path` parameter.
 - Make sure your input files exist and that your API key is valid.
 - The package logs detailed processing steps and total runtime for batch processing.
 - You may need to run this `python -m nltk.downloader stopwords` to download the NLTK stopwords corpus if you encounter issues with text processing.

 ## How to change the style of the knowledge graphs
-To change them one at a time, just edit the style in Cytoscape Web or Cytoscape Desktop
+- To change them one at a time, just edit the style in Cytoscape Web or Cytoscape Desktop
+- The default style file is located at `<repo_root>/data/cx_style.json`.
+You can copy and edit this to make your own style file.
+Then override the default using the `--style_path` parameter.
+- An alternative way to do it is to use a network as a style template.

-But if you want to have your code output them in a custom style, there is an easy way to do it.
-You take one knowledge graph, edit its style, and save it to your filesystem *to use as a style template*.
-You then add a step to your output pipeline, as shown in the following code example.
-You extract the visual properties from the style template and insert them into the new knowledge graph.
+  - You take one knowledge graph, edit its style, and save it to your filesystem.
+  - You then add a step to your output pipeline, as shown in the following code example.
+  - You extract the visual properties from the style template and insert them into the knowledge graph.
 (This works because both graphs have the same node and edge properties.)
+  - Note that this method uses the CX2 file format.

 ```python
 factory = RawCX2NetworkFactory()